-- Draws up the Safeguarding and Child Protection Policy (GDST and schools' template versions) and the GDST Safeguarding Procedures; - Reviews the Policy and Procedures annually and as required by changes in legislation, guidance and practice: - Keeps related policies (e.g. Anti-Bullying, Recruitment etc.) under review from the safeguarding perspective; - Monitors the area of safeguarding and ensures the latest national guidance is reflected in GDST policy and practice; - Reviews the central record of safeguarding incidents reported to Trust Office each term; - Recommends to the Chief Executive amendments to the Policy, Procedures (and related policies and procedures) as required by the outcome of annual internal review of policies and procedures, safeguarding audit processes, changes in legislation, issues raised and recommendations from other committees (e.g. Health and Safety Committee etc.), and from reviews of the central record of safeguarding incidents; - Signs off on amendments to the Procedures; - Monitors and reviews compliance with the Policy and Procedures via the school safeguarding audit, and ensures any recommendations made are put into practice by schools - Reports to the Audit Committee on the outcomes of internal audit; - Arranges for the provision of any further central training or support felt to be necessary to complement school and local safeguarding partner training.
+- Draws up the Safeguarding and Child Protection Policy (GDST and schools' template versions) and the GDST Safeguarding Procedures; - Reviews the Policy and Procedures annually and as required by changes in legislation, guidance and practice; - Keeps related policies (e.g. Anti-Bullying, Recruitment etc.) under review from the safeguarding perspective; - Monitors the area of safeguarding and ensures the latest national guidance is reflected in GDST policy and practice; - Recommends to the Chief Executive amendments to the Policy, Procedures (and related policies and procedures) as required by the outcome of annual internal review of policies and procedures, safeguarding audit processes, changes in legislation, issues raised and recommendations from other committees (e.g. Health and Safety Committee etc.); - Signs off on amendments to the Procedures; - Monitors and reviews compliance with the Policy and Procedures via the school safeguarding audit, and ensures any recommendations made are put into practice by schools; - Reports to the Audit Committee on the outcomes of internal audit; - Arranges for the provision of any further central training or support felt to be necessary to complement school and local safeguarding partner training.

-Procedures for reporting safeguarding issues to Trust Office and for the annual internal safeguarding audit are set out in Appendix B11.
+Procedures for the annual internal safeguarding audit are set out in Appendix B11.